nizzaneela/Programming_error_explanation/README.md

 And by walking back from the final day

-However, the tMRCA from the end of the simulation is not always used as the stable coalescence.
+However, the MRCA from the end of the simulation is not always used as the stable coalescence.

 In particular, the `main` function of [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) extracts the subtree rooted at the tMRCA from the end of the simulation, and uses the extracted subtree for the subsequent analysis.
 ```